In 48 Hours, Colorado's Wild Weather Sets Records For Both Heat And Snow

 Meteorologists will be checking to see whether any place in Colorado officially beats the national record for the shortest gap between a 100-degree day and measurable snow.

-It had been five days in Rapid City, South Dakota, in 2000, says Alaska based climatologist Brian Brettschneider, who notes that he only studied records kept at major weather stations.
+It had been five days in Rapid City, S.D., in 2000, says Alaska-based climatologist Brian Brettschneider, who notes that he studied only records kept at major weather stations.

 Brettschneider says there are a number of cases where it can be 80 degrees one day and snow the next.
 But Denver's forecast caught his eye when he saw the highs above 90.

-"Once you start ticking that temperature up, and you're talking about it in the 90s and snowing shortly thereafter, then the number of instances drops dramatically," Brettschneider says.
+"Once you start ticking that temperature up and you're talking about it in the 90s and snowing shortly thereafter, then the number of instances drops dramatically," Brettschneider says.

-Denver saw snow Tuesday morning, which then changed to a mix of snow and rain, but forecasters say snow could still accumulate later this evening.
+Denver saw snow Tuesday morning, which then changed to a mix of snow and rain, but forecasters say snow could still accumulate later Tuesday evening.

 Big temperature swings in Colorado aren't uncommon generally, but they are for September.

-The moisture and cool temperatures could help dampen wildfires still burning around the state, like the Cameron Peak fire north of Rocky Mountain National Park that has grown amid unrelenting heat and drought.
+The moisture and cool temperatures could help dampen wildfires still burning around the state, like the Cameron Peak fire north of Rocky Mountain National Park, which has grown amid unrelenting heat and drought.

 The National Weather Service warns that the abrupt change in temperature "will have a significant impact on outdoor animals."
-Before the snow hit, they advised ranchers to provide protection for their cattle.
+Before the snow hit, it advised ranchers to provide protection for their cattle.